 Mount Kinabalu (4,095m), Borneo’s highest mountain, is a UNESCO World Heritage Site.
 It’s an area of immense biodiversity with over 5,000 plant species including more than 800 different orchids alone.
 326 individual species of bird also occupy the national park.

 Low’s Peak, named after Hugh Low, a British colonial administrator who first climbed to the summit plateau in 1851 (but ironically not actually reaching the summit itself), sits at 4,905m.
-The mountain can actually be climbed reasonably quickly if you begin at the park gate, however we like to make this much more interesting and more of a challenge by starting far further back in the jungle.
-We spend 3 1/2 days trekking through rainforest, following rivers, climbing in and out of gorges and along ridge tops.
+The mountain can actually be climbed reasonably quickly if you begin at the park gate, however, we like to make this much more interesting and more of a challenge by starting far further back in the jungle.
+We spend 3 1/2 days trekking through the rainforest, following rivers, climbing in and out of gorges and along ridge tops.
 By night we stay with local villagers enjoying barbecue suppers.
-We then reach the park gate to commence the 2 day ascent to the summit.
+We then reach the park gate to commence the 2-day ascent to the summit.

 Date & Prices